-The line items in the tables in Appendix A & B above should be fixed.
-Additional lines should only be included where these are subdivisions of existing lines.
-If companies wish to disclose other lines this should be done in supplementary tables and not in these analyses.
+The line items in the tables in Appendix B & C above are fixed.
+Additional lines are only included where these are subdivisions of existing lines.
+If companies wish to disclose other lines this is done in supplementary tables and not in these analyses.